Dairy Protein Power

 What is whey protein?
 It’s a high-quality, complete protein found naturally in cow’s milk.
 “Complete” means it contains all of the essential amino acids our bodies can’t make on their own.
 Whey protein comes straight from the heart of dairy foods – milk.

 Protein makes you feel fuller longer than carbohydrates and fats, which makes it a useful weight management tool.
 However, not all protein is the same.
-This is important to remember when comparing dairy products to dairy alternatives like soy, rice and almond milks.
+This is important to remember when comparing dairy products to milk alternatives like soy, rice and almond milks.
 Research published in the Journal of the American College of Nutrition shows that whey protein, a protein found naturally in dairy, does a better job building muscle tissue compared to soy protein.
 Because muscle loss happens naturally as we age, it’s important to do what we can know to build our muscle tissue and stay strong.

 Whey protein has a fresh, natural taste that complements the flavor of the food to which it is added.
 Consider these benefits that whey protein and milk protein powder has to offer!